 Our natural gas control and monitoring center operates 24 hours a day, seven days a week.
-We regularly patrol our pipeline right-of-ways and conduct regular inspections of our pipeline system.
+We regularly patrol our pipeline rights-of-way and conduct regular inspections of our pipeline system.
 Our employees and contractors receive regular training and are qualified under U.S. Department of Transportation standards and guidelines for natural gas pipeline operators.

-We spend millions of dollars each year on infrastructure replacements and upgrades.
+We invest millions of dollars each year on infrastructure replacements and upgrades.
 Employees are on-call at all times to respond to any emergency.
 In addition, we work with emergency responders to make them aware of our pipelines and how to respond in an emergency.
 In accordance with federal regulations, some segments along the pipeline have been designated as High Consequence Areas.
+High Consequence Areas are locations with high population density, difficult to evacuate facilities such as hospitals and schools, and locations where people congregate such as churches, office buildings, and recreational areas.
 We have developed supplemental assessments and damage prevention plans for these highly populated areas near transmission-class pipelines.